For Tuyet, Katrina, KaSandra, and Luc

-"No, that'll be up to you my dear.
+"No, that'll be up to you dear heart.
 But take it from someone who knows her, I mean him, tell it slow but tell it all, nés pas?"

-"Listen, as much as I hate to admit this we should take you in and come clean with the cops before they start adding two and two and come up with the wrong answer.
-Besides, if you really are in someone's crosshairs; disappearing into the system could be helpful.
-At least you'll have 24/7 protection while I go into commando mode and figure this thing out."
+"Listen, as much as I hate to admit this we should take you down to Hollenbeck to see Oscar and come clean with the cops before they start adding two and two and come up with the wrong answer, as usual.
+Besides, if you really are in someone's crosshairs the disappearing into the system could be helpful.
+At least you'll have 24/7 protection while I go into commando mode and try to figure this all out."

 "You mean like witness protection?
 Don't those dopes always get bumped off?"